rooootdev/lara/README.md

 - opa334 for the kernel exploit poc, ChOma and XPF
 - AppInstaller iOS for help with offsets
 - AlfieCG for libgrabkernel2
+- 0xjohnny for the OTA Update blocker implementation
 - Everyone who contributed!
 (Visible <a href="https://github.com/rooootdev/lara/graphs/contributors">Here</a>)

 <br>